Toyota conducts final phase of recall to replace Takata airbag inflators

-(Reuters) - Toyota Motor Corp’s (7203.T) North America unit said on Thursday it was conducting the final phase of a safety recall to replace potentially faulty Takata airbag inflators in about 928,000 vehicles.
+(Reuters) - Toyota Motor Corp’s North America unit said on Thursday it was conducting the final phase of a safety recall to replace potentially faulty Takata airbag inflators in about 928,000 vehicles.

 Previously installed Takata inflators will be replaced by those produced by other suppliers ahead of the National Highway Traffic Safety Administration’s schedule, the company said.